-Dramatic mountain rock towered around the edge of Llyn Dulyn.
+Mountain rock towered around the edge of Llyn Dulyn.
 A waterfall tumbled in from the left.
-The cloud hung low over the surface of the water.
-Deep purples and greens from the Welsh stone gave the reservoir an eerie glow in the fading light.
+The cloud hung over the surface of the water.
+Purples and greens from the Welsh stone gave the reservoir an eerie glow in the fading light.
 If it had been a warmer day, I would have been tempted to try the water for a swim.
-As it was, the rain had started to hammer down in the time we’d taken to poke around the reservoirs.
+As it was, the rain had started to hammer in the time we’d taken to poke around the reservoirs.
 My gloves were soaked through.
 The wind picked up, and we took it as our cue to drop down off the path and head for the shelter of the bothy.

 Phil and I had set off that morning in search of the ‘Hut Among The Hills’ – also known as Dulyn bothy.
 Neither of us had ever stayed in a bothy before.
 Normally, when we see little huts while out on walks, my instinct is to assume that this is private property, and that I must stay away.
-This is completely at odds with my usual attitude towards responsible wild camping (‘it’s easier to get forgiveness than permission’), but popping into an unknown building felt like it was more definitely ‘not allowed’ than slipping into a bivvy bag on a hillside.
 This time, however, Phil’s Wilderness Weekends guidebook said we could stay there, so it was alright by me.

-We trudged through the long grass and rocks to the door of the bothy.
-Rain drops hammered on to my head and shoulders, and the water splashed back into my face.
+We trudged through the grass and rocks to the door of the bothy.
+Rain drops slapped my head and shoulders, and the water splashed back into my face.
 My toes were cold and what little light we had left was dropping away in the valley.
-I grabbed the rusted metal handle gratefully, and pushed.
+I grabbed the rusted handle gratefully, and pushed.

 Four people turned to greet us.
 They were all in their late twenties or early thirties and were dressed in various levels of walking socks, woolly hats, and scarves.
 Behind them, the table against the wall groaned under the weight of crusty loaves of bread, cheeses, cured meats, and snacks.